Estonia's FSA says Danske report shows 'serious shortcomings' at bank

 “We will study the report carefully and decide the next steps to be taken together with the Danish financial supervision authority,” he said.

 The Estonian FSA said it carried out thorough inspections of Danske’s local branch in 2014.
-IN 2015 it ordered Danske to rectify its flawed risk control organization and as a result the bank stopped serving non-resident customers.
+IN 2015 it ordered Danske to rectify its flawed risk control organisation and as a result the bank stopped serving non-resident customers.
+(Reporting by Jacob Gronholt-Pedersen; editing by Jason Neely)